RamanKandratchyk/rsschool-cv/cv.md

 + Place of residence: Gomel, Belarus

 ### About myself:
-Start learning JavaScript, CSS, HTML.
+Started learning JavaScript, CSS, HTML.
 RSSchool is a windfall for me.
-Ready for new knowledge and life changes.
+Ready for new knowledge and for a change in life.

 ### Code example:
 ```